Author: Ed Greenwood

 There’s not much more to say about the rest of the villains in this piece.
-There are far too many of them, their characterizations are never more complicated than “I do evil things because I want power”, and we don’t get to know any of them well enough to care about what they’re doing or whether they succeed.
-The vast majority of them are just speed bumps for Shandril to drive over, barbecued and then immediately forgotten about.
+There are far too many of them, their characterizations are never more complicated than “I do evil things because I want power,” and we don’t get to know any of them well enough to care about what they’re doing or whether they succeed.
+They’re just speed bumps for Shandril to drive over, barbecued and then immediately forgotten about.

 It’s remarkable that there’s no sex in this book, given that the previous book had enough to constitute a major theme.
 There are prostitute characters and innuendo and whatnot, but nothing like the constant boning down that every character in Spellfire indulged in.
 One can only assume that Greenwood’s last book occasioned some changes in TSR’s editorial policy.